 Discussion: Why do you think it is important to limit the ability of state courts to hear federal law issues and vice versa?
 Is there a good argument to allow greater ability of state and federal courts to hear issues solely involving the other's law?

-There is an argument that allowing states to administer matters of federal law (an vice versa) might lead to a misinterpretation or application of the law by the forum with less familiarity.
+- There is an argument that allowing states to administer matters of federal law (and vice versa) might lead to a misinterpretation or application of the law by the forum with less familiarity.
 Further, it creates issues for where the matter can or should be reviewed on appeal.

 Practice Question: Zora hires Isabelle as a contractor to design and manufacture a new baby product.
 Zora files and successfully prosecutes a utility patent on the product.
 In the contract with Isabelle, she agrees not to copy, trade, or otherwise employ the patented work.
 Isabelle later takes Zoras design and begins producing a knock-off version of the product.
 Zora brings legal action against Isabelle for patent infringement.
 Patent law is exclusively federal and preempts all state law.
 Zora also sues Isabelle for breach of contract under New York Law.
 What are the subject-matter jurisdiction issues if Zora sues Isabelle in federal district court?
 What are the issues if Zora sues in state court?